ash-project/ash/old_documentation/topics/expressions.md

 When referencing related values, if the reference is a `has_one` or `belongs_to`, the filter does exactly what it looks like (matches if the related value matches).
 If it is a `has_many` or a `many_to_many`, it matches if any of the related records match.

 ### Referencing aggregates and calculations

 Aggregates are simple, insofar as all aggregates can be referenced in filter expressions (if you are using a data layer that supports it).

 For calculations, only those that define an expression can be referenced in other expressions.
-See the section below on declaring calculations with expressions.

 Here are some examples: